johnhuichen/useDosbox/README.md

 ## Can I save games?

-Yes, useDosbox uses Browserfs to store game save files in browser IndexedDB.
+Yes, useDosbox uses Browserfs to store game save files in IndexedDB.

 ## How can I leverage dosbox.conf to customize each game's running environment?

-useDosbox will try to find dosbox.conf file in the root location of game zip file.
-If the dosbox.conf exists, useDosbox will load dosbox using whatever configuration it specifies.
+useDosbox will try to find dosbox.conf in the root directory of game zip.
+If a dosbox.conf exists, useDosbox will load dosbox using whatever configuration it specifies.